LukaBazooka/PomodoroWebsite/README.md

 # 🍅 Pomodoro Timer

 A playful and functional **Pomodoro timer** built with **HTML, CSS, and JavaScript** — inspired by the shape and color of a tomato, featuring custom styling, animations, and a fun user experience.
 Hosted live on **Vercel**.
+I built this timer because I was already using an online timer to help me with my studying and learning, so why not make my own!

 ## 🚀 Live Demo